DJOwen777/BeyondGoodAndEvil/README.txt

 SETUP

 While the full Hatebase API is included in the repository for easy use, if you wish to redownload the Hatebase API yourself you will need to contact them in order to be given a API key which you can use to access the API.
+Due to my license with them, I am sadly not able to publish my own downloaded copy of their data to a public service like GitHub.
+The rest of this project is able to be published however.

 To use the Stanford NLP Client the repository uses, you will need to do the following:
 1. Have Java installed on your system and the Path environment variable pointing to where it is installed.
 2. Install the Levenshtein module to your Python environment with: pip install python-Levenshtein
-3. If you wish to download Davidson’s test data yourself instead of use the included copy, you can do so at his GitHub repository (note: it is no longer actively maintained): https://github.com/t-davidson/hate-speech-and-offensive-language
+3. If you wish to download Davidsonâ€™s test data yourself instead of use the included copy, you can do so at his GitHub repository (note: it is no longer actively maintained): https://github.com/t-davidson/hate-speech-and-offensive-language
 4. While the amplifiers list has been custom made for this project, a large portion of it comes from a list of swear words located here: https://www.noswearing.com/dictionary